Hilary Knight: Olympics

 Knight has participated in the 2010 Winter Olympics in Vancouver, the 2014 Winter Olympics in Sochi, the 2018 Winter Olympics in Pyeongchang, and the 2022 Winter Olympics in Beijing.

-Knight took a year (2009–2010) off from school at the University of Wisconsin to join Team USA.
+She took a year (2009–2010) off from studying at the University of Wisconsin to join Team USA.
 She was the youngest member of either the men's or women's teams, at 20 years, 217 days of age.
 She had 7 assists and 1 goal, with the lone goal coming against Finland.
 She finished the Olympics with 8 points and earned a silver medal.

 In 2014, Knight was tied for the Team USA lead in points with 6 and scored the team's first goal of the tournament.
 She was named to the Media All-Star team after the end of the Games.
 She finished the tournament with 3 goals and 3 assists for 6 points and earned a silver medal.
 In 2018, Knight scored Team USA's first goal in the final game and earned a gold medal.
 On January 2, 2022, Knight was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.

+In popular culture

+On March 3, 2018, Knight made a guest appearance on the Weekend Update segment of Saturday Night Live.

+In 2019, Knight was featured in an episode of "Change of Pace", a TV Mini Series by Redbull about female athletes who want to make a positive impact on the future of women's sports.

 Personal life

-Knight identifies as a member of the queer community.
+Knight is a member of the queer community.
+Knight and USA speed skater Brittany Bowe began dating in December 2022.

+In addition to her playing career, Knight has had various leadership roles within women's hockey.
+After the founding of the Professional Women's Hockey League (PWHL) in 2023, she was named to the executive committee of the league's labor union, the PWHL Players Association; she was voted the union's player representative for PWHL Boston.